This activity will introduce students to the personal stories of individuals and how they experienced the First World War.

-Teacher or student to read the letter out loud.
-Ask students to analyze the letter in small groups or as a class.
-Teacher should emphasize that all letters were read and sometimes censored, so that important military information such as location details or other sensitive, sometimes classified information, was never leaked nor intercepted by the enemy.
+If in class, read a real WWI letter out loud.
+Ask students to analyze the letter in small groups, or as a class.
+Teacher should emphasize that all letters were read and sometimes censored so that important military information, such as location details or other sensitive, sometimes classified information, was never leaked or intercepted by the enemy.

 - Who is writing the document?